Patent Litigation Finance

 Proceeds are shared upon resolution

-When the case resolves by settlement, judgment, or license, the proceeds are distributed to investors.
+When the case resolves by settlement, judgment, or license, the proceeds are shared among the participating parties.

 Why It Works

 Patent case outcomes are driven by the strength of the patent, the conduct of the defendant, and the quality of counsel.
 They are not driven by interest rates, equity markets, or macroeconomic cycles.
-This makes IP litigation finance a genuine portfolio diversifier.
+This independence from financial markets is a defining characteristic of IP litigation finance as an asset class.

 The Opportunity